-While it’s certainly important to acknowledge the economic contribution that a small business makes to its community, it should be noted that this relationship isn’t a one-way street.
-Community and business thrive off of each other in a mutually beneficial, symbiotic relationship.
-As much as a small business can do for its community economically and socially, it wouldn’t be able to do so if it didn’t have the support and backing of the people it serves.
+Often, local businesses are seen as the foundation for their community.
+Much more so than at the national level, small businesses make up the vast majority of a community’s GDP, therefore, the revenue small businesses bring in is vital to that community’s overall economic health.
+While it’s certainly important to acknowledge the economic contribution that a small business can make, it should also be noted that this relationship isn’t a one-way street.
+Both community and business thrive off of each other in a mutually beneficial way.
+As much as a small business can do for its community, both economically and socially, it wouldn’t be possible without the support of the people it serves.

 How Small Businesses Impact Their Communities

 Small businesses have a significant effect on the vitality of their community.
 Arguably, the best way for neighborhoods to become financially successful is to create an environment that supports and nurtures small business growth.
 Here are some of the many benefits of small businesses in a community:

 Create local jobs.
 Hiring local help has a great benefit to the regional economy by creating more disposable income within the community.
 A city with a thriving small business environment encourages people to stay, making it economically feasible to do so.
 Local workers are also more likely to spend their income in town, providing a chain reaction of prosperity.